bugsymangesh23/Low_level_programming/README.md

-# General Objectives for this Project
+# General Objectives for this Repository
-1. How to create a Python package
+1. A refresher on programming fundamentals in c
-2. How to create a command interpreter in Python using the cmd module
+2. Deep dive into Data structures and algorithms using the C language.
-3. What is Unit testing and how to implement it in a large project
+3. How to select appropriate data structure for your problem.
-4. How to serialize and deserialize a Class
+4. Singly linked lists.
-5. How to write and read a JSON file
+5. Doubly linked lists.
-6. How to manage datetime
+6. Stacks, Queues - LIFO, FIFO
-7. What is an UUID
+7. Hash tables
-8. What is *args and how to use it
+8. Soting algorithms & Big O
-9. What is **kwargs and how to use it
+9. Binary trees
-10. How to handle named arguments in a function
+10. Search Algorithms.